 Responsible dosing and informed use remain key factors in long-term safety.

-How to Reduce the Risk of Side Effects
+How to Avoid Side Effects (Important Tips)

 To minimize the likelihood of unwanted effects, consider the following practical guidelines: